CloudLabsAI-Azure/CAF-Secure-Methodology/001-Azure-security-center.md

 ## **Task 1: Exploring Microsoft Defender for Cloud**

-In this task, you will explore the features of Microsoft Defender for cloud-like Security posture, Workload Protections, Environment settings
+In this task, you will explore the features of Microsoft Defender for cloud-like Security posture, Workload Protections, Environment settings.

 1. If you have not signed into the Azure portal already, follow the steps from page 1 of the lab guide to sign in.